Rodric has been a member of Christ's Church since he was 15 years old. He has a lot to say about his religion.

 - It helps to connect you to your ancestors in a way that means everything when all they were to their slave owners in many cases were numbers on a slave manifest.

 Nothing can be stated to salve and heal the wounds of racism in America or the world without the power of the Atonement of Jesus Christ.
-There is not law, no reparation, and not sanction that will undo the centuries of hurt and hate perpetuated by the White people against Blacks that will heal our hearts.
+There is not law, no reparation, and no sanction that will undo the centuries of hurt and hate perpetuated by the White people against Blacks that will heal our hearts.
 This healing comes only with accepting the Gospel of Jesus Christ and forgiving all trespasses.

 Good things are common to all faithful Saints.
 Knowing that Jesus is real and God really talks to us if we have faith to hear Him is a Latter-day Saints hallmark.
 Each member of the human family faces challenges inflicted on him or her by circumstances of life, heritage, education, temperament, the agency of others, and a host of other things.
 Being able to move past all of that and still live the tenets of the Gospel is what being a Black Saint is about.
 It is the ultimate goal of every Latter-day Saint to be a faithful follower of Jesus Christ and partaker of His grace.
 That's just the way it is.

-- On Being a Latter-day Saint and a Black American - Living with the Past
+- On Being a Latter-day Saint and a Black American: Living With the Past

 The leadership gets it.
 The rest of us Latter-day Saints still need to work on it.
 Being Black and a Latter-day Saint in America is volumes of books waiting to be written condensed into articles.
-This is part three.

 © 2018 Rodric Anthony